guws0/guws/GUWS constitution.md

 	8. All elections must be held by secret ballot
 	9. All office bearers shall be registered students at the University of Glasgow and shall not have opted out of SRC representation under the Education Act 1994
 	10. The AGM, at which office bearers shall be elected and where the societies accounts shall be submitted and approved by the membership, shall be called with no less than a weeks' notice to the membership
-	11. Resignations from the Committee shall be instituted by a letter of resignation to the secretary of the society.
-In the case of the resignation of the secretary, resignation may be instituted by a letter to the president
+	11. Resignations from the Committee shall be instituted by a letter of resignation to the vice president of the society.
+In the case of the resignation of the vice president, resignation may be instituted by a letter to the president
         1. A notice of one week must be given for resignation.
 That week shall be used to prepare for a hand-over of the position, and for scheduling an EGM to elect someone else to that position
 8.	**CONSTITUTIONAL AMENDMENTS**
 	1. The membership may make constitutional amendments at the AGMs and EGMs